rails-api/active_model_serializers/docs/howto/outside_controller_use.md

 ### Looking up the Serializer for a Resource

-If you want to retrieve a serializer for a specific resource, you can do the following:
+If you want to retrieve the serializer class for a specific resource, you can do the following:

 ```ruby
 # Create our resource